zama-ai/concrete-ml/docs/deep-learning/fhe_assistant.md

 This section provides a set of tools and guidelines to help users build optimized FHE-compatible models.

-## Virtual library
+## Virtual Library

 The _Virtual Lib_ in Concrete-ML is a prototype that provides drop-in replacements for Concrete-Numpy's compiler, allowing users to simulate FHE execution, including any probabilistic behavior FHE may induce.
 The Virtual Library comes from Concrete-Numpy, where it is called [Virtual Circuits](https://docs.zama.ai/concrete-numpy/tutorials/virtual_circuits).

 The Virtual Lib can be useful when developing and iterating on an ML model implementation.
 For example, you can check that your model is compatible in terms of operands (all integers) with the Virtual Lib compilation.
 Then, you can check how many bits your ML model would require, which can give you hints about ways it could be modified to compile it to an actual FHE Circuit.
 As FHE non-linear models work with integers up to 16 bits, with a tradeoff between number of bits and FHE execution speed, the Virtual Lib can help to find the optimal model design.

-The Virtual Lib, being pure Python and not requiring crypto key generation, can be much faster than the actual compilation and FHE execution, thus allowing for faster iterations, debugging and FHE simulation, regardless of the bit-width used.
+The Virtual Lib, being pure Python and not requiring crypto key generation, can be much faster than the actual compilation and FHE execution.
+This allows for faster iterations, debugging, and FHE simulation, regardless of the bit-width used.
 For example, this was used for the red/blue contours in the [Classifier Comparison notebook](../built-in-models/ml_examples.md), as computing in FHE for the whole grid and all the classifiers would take significant time.

 The following example shows how to use the Virtual Lib in Concrete-ML.
 Simply add `use_virtual_lib = True` and `enable_unsafe_features = True` in a `Configuration`.
 The result of the compilation will then be a simulated circuit that allows for more precision or simulated FHE execution.